How to Make Corporate Training Videos Employees Actually Watch

 Strong training videos start long before production.

-Effective planning includes:
+Effective planning usually includes:

-- Defining one clear learning objective per video
+- defining one learning objective

 The Corporate Training Video Production Process That Works